 Since the beginning of the year, we seem to have slipped from one unforeseen event to the next disaster.
 While Australia was still on fire, people suddenly became sick in China.
 And just a few weeks later, Europe closed its borders, hell broke out all over Italy and New York, and governments worldwide announced the lockdown – except Sweden (but that’s a separate issue).
 Virologists became the new superstars, while conspiracists launched wild theories about 5G and we all started to wear masks while shopping.
-Corona has shaken and awaken us systematically, politically, interpersonal.
+Corona has shaken and awakened us systematically, politically, interpersonal.
 We long for the predictability of normalcy, the ability to know what will happen tomorrow.
 And maybe the now launched tracing app for Covid-19 can relieve us of a bit of the abnormality?

 Will we win the battle by an app?

-Tracing apps are the great hope of politics, business and science – at least if you believe the current reporting in the western world.
+Tracing apps are the great hope of politics, business, and science – at least if you believe the current reporting in the western world.
 And anyone who knows us at INDEED knows that we are open to technical solutions.
 But we also like to take a closer look at whether or for whom this solution is actually great.

 Let’s go through the simplest scenario: The population is equipped with the right app, which in the German case only stores my proximity to other devices and thus potential infection risks.
-If I have been exposed to a risk while otherwise enjoying the “normality with a mask”, the app warns me and I voluntarily go into self-isolation and, if necessary, get myself tested if symptoms occur.
-If my test is positive, I will announce that via the app and anyone who may have endangered will be notified.
+If I have been exposed to risk while otherwise enjoying the “normality with a mask”, the app warns me and I voluntarily go into self-isolation and, if necessary, get myself tested if symptoms occur.
+If my test is positive, I will announce that via the app and anyone who may have been endangered will be notified.

 In theory, scientists could see very nicely how and whether the virus spreads or is contained.
 South Korea has already achieved containment success with contact tracking and spreading monitoring.
 Sounds promising if it weren’t for the usual questions:

 - Who saves my and other movement data where, in what form and for how long?